V-Dang/covid_pipeline/README.md

     - Loop through the list of dates to get from the API
         - If the returned JSON file contains data, then write the file to the S3 Bucket as covid/report_data_YYYY-MM-DD.json
         - Else (if the returned JSON output does not have any values), then print a statement that indicates no data found

+Params:
+- There are 3 different params.
+1. Country - Will be used to read the api and write to a subfolder in the bucket
+2. Start Date (Optional) - If this is not set upon triggering the dag, then the start_date used will be grabbed from downstream tasks
+3. End Date (Optional) - If this is not set upon triggering the dag, then the end_date used will be grabbed from downstream tasks

 Other Considerations:
 - Different methods to get start_date for incremental loading